darylteo/rxjava-promises/README.md

 as reject and finally.
 Finally, it is built using the [RxJava](https://github.com/Netflix/RxJava) library.

 This library is unlike other similar language based implementations (such as Futures, or Groovy Promise) as it is completely unblocking.
 It is designed to work with asynchronous-callback-heavy platforms.
+Furthermore, it has several additional classes that aims to improve the type-safety of Java-based usage, while minimising the verbosity by generics inferencing.

 ### Vert.x ###